dd-hebert/uv_pro/README.md

 Print the ``root_directory`` file tree to the console.

 #### ``-v`` : flag, optional
 Enable view only mode.
-No data processing is performed and a plot of the data set is shown.
+No data processing is performed and a plot of the data is shown.

 Examples
 --------